cashbox-laravel/sber-auth/README.md

 [![Total Downloads][badge_downloads]][link_packagist]
 [![License][badge_license]][link_license]

+> **Note:** This driver doesn't need to be installed in the application.
+I's needed to implement "Sber" bank authorization for [Cashier](https://github.com/andrey-helldar/cashier) drivers.

 ## Installation

 To get the latest version of `Sber Auth Cashier Driver`, simply require the project using [Composer](https://getcomposer.org):